-(5) To make the public aware of the services of the Child Advocate and the Commission, its purpose, and how it can be contacted;
+(5) Make the public aware of the services of the Child Advocate and the Commission, its purpose, and how it can be contacted.

-(6) To apply for and accept grants, gifts and bequests of funds from other state, federal and interstate agencies, as well as from private firms, individuals and foundations, for the purpose of carrying out the Commission's lawful responsibilities.
-The funds must be deposited with the State Treasurer in a restricted receipt account established to permit funds to be expended in accordance with the provision of the grant, gift or bequest;
+(6) Apply for and accept grants, gifts, and bequests of funds from other state, federal, and interstate agencies, as well as from private firms, individuals, and foundations, for the purpose of carrying out the Commission's lawful responsibilities.
+The funds must be deposited with the State Treasurer in a restricted receipt account established to permit funds to be expended in accordance with the provision of the grant, gift, or bequest.

-(10) Submit an annual report analyzing the work of the office that shall be included in the Child Protection Accountability Commission's annual report; and
+(10) Submit an annual report analyzing the work of the office that shall be included in the Commission's annual report.

 § 9006A Confidentiality.